telekom-mms/ansible-collection-icinga-director/docs/icinga_user_template.rst

   zone (optional, str, None)
     Set the zone.

   vars (optional, dict, {})
-    Custom properties of the user template.
+    Custom properties of the user.

   append (optional, bool, None)
     Do not overwrite the whole object but instead append the defined properties.